 Implement all the steps outlined here.
 If you run into any problems, let me know in the comment section.

 Your web hosting is the first major determinant of how fast your site will load.
 If you punish your single shared hosting plan by cramming three or more sites in it, it can slow down your page speed and make your shared hosting damsel shed virtual tears.

-For best results, I recommend one hosting plan per website.
+For the best results, I recommend one hosting plan per website.
 The ideal hosting company that’ll achieve our goals of increasing our page speed should probably have a good caching and seamlessly integrate with an A-list Content Delivery Network (CDN).

 The hosting company that fits the bill perfectly is SiteGround.
 Not only is it built to optimize site speed, but it also comes with its own powerful caching, SG Optimizer.